-The council had said part of the site, which houses the town hall, theatre, library and museum, could become shops.'New cinema'
+The council had said part of the site, which houses the town hall, theatre, library and museum, could become shops.

 A consultation report, published in May, said feedback highlighted the popularity of the theatre, library, museum and art gallery and many people also felt the town centre needed a new cinema again.